ForLoopNelson/Sounds-Spooky/README.md

 `Let user be able to edit the description of their SFX`

-`Clean up mobile views --first adjust the box shadows on post page for bg box and desc box`
+`Clean up CSS.
+Organize and maybe setup color variables.`

 `Create a way for user to delete their profile`